upperlinecode/intro-to-swift/day-1/conditionals-intro.md

 ##Introduction to Conditionals

-##SWBAT
+##Students Will Be Able To
 - Use boolean operators to test a statement's boolean value
 - Explain the need for if/else statements in code
 - Implement an if statement, an if/else statement, and an if/else-if/else statement in their code

-##Lesson
+##Motivation
+Up until this point our code has executed line by line, from top to bottom.
+Every line of code always ran, no matter what.
+It can be useful to write code that will only execute if certain conditions are true.
+This kind of code is called conditional.

+##Walkthrough
 ####Conditional Statements with Comparison Operators
-- Up until this point our code has executed line by line, from top to bottom.
-Every line of code always ran, no matter what.
-- It can be useful to write code that will only execute if certain conditions are true.
-This kind of code is called conditional, and a well written conditional statement reads a lot like a normal sentence.
+- A well written conditional statement reads a lot like a normal sentence.
 ```Swift
 if somethingIsTrue {
   then execute this code